lupyuen/send_altitude_cocoos/README.md

 The project uses gcc-arm-none-eabi toolchain for compiling and linking:
  - https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads.
 Untar the file in a suitable directory, e.g. ~/opt/toolchains/gcc-arm-none-eabi
  - Enter the path to the installation folder in the send_altitude_cocoos/makefile.
- - Cd to directory with send_altitude_cocoos repo and enter `make prog mcu=stm32f4 host=linux` to compile and link the application.
+ - Cd to directory with send_altitude_cocoos repo and enter `make` to compile and link the application.

- To download the application binary to the discovery board we use st-link.
+ To flash the application binary to the discovery board we use st-link.
   - `sudo apt-get install libusb-1.0-0-dev`
   - In a suitable directory: `git clone https://github.com/texane/stlink stlink.git`
    - Then: